VForWaTer/tool-specs/docs/parameter.md

 ### `optional`

 Boolean field which defaults to `false`.
 If set to `optional=true`, the parameter is not required by the tool.
-This implies, that the tool implementation is can handle a `parameter.json`in which the `Parameter` is entirely missing.
+This implies, that the tool implementation can handle a `parameter.json` in which the `Parameter` is entirely missing.

 ### `default`